October 22, 2024, 2:58 pm | Read time: 6 minutes

 Don’t Take the Blue Zones Principle Too Seriously

-Surely, one can learn a thing or two from the observed habits of the Blue Zones’ residents.
-However, you should not make a dogma out of it.
-Moreover, the concept founded by Dan Buettner, which has long been lucratively marketed, is no longer viewed uncritically today.
-It is criticized, for example, that the underlying data regarding the lifespan and health of people in the Blue Zones is not always reliable.
+Certainly, you can learn a thing or two from the observed habits of Blue Zone residents.
+But please don’t make a dogma out of it.
+Especially since the concept founded by Dan Buettner, which has long been lucratively marketed, is no longer viewed uncritically today.
+It is criticized, for example, that the underlying data regarding the lifespan and health of people in the Blue Zones are not always reliable.

 And: “The Blue Zone diet essentially repeats much of the conventional advice for a healthy diet,” wrote the recently deceased American physician Harriet Hall.
 She referred to similarities with the generally considered healthy Mediterranean diet.
 The critic suggested that the reporting on Buettner’s Blue Zones research could bring him commercial advantages.